Website Accessibility, A11Y And ADA Compliance to WCAG 2.1 AA Standards

-And then the CPACC Auditor needs to finish their review of the site to flag the other 75% of potential issues.
+And then the Accessibility Specialist needs to finish their review of the site to flag the other 75% of potential issues.

-Just looping back to Overlays; if the best scanning tools only flag 25% of the issues but not fix them, how can an Overlay flag and fix everything?
+Just looping back to overlays; if the best scanning tools only flag 25% of the issues and they don’t fix them, how can an overlay flag and fix everything?

 Accessibility Audits – The Right Way and a Permanent Solution

-e9digital uses Certified Professional in Accessibility Core Competencies or CPACC Auditor to manually audit or evaluate a website and test against WCAG 2.1 AA success criteria.
-(CPACC is the credential that shows an auditor has the expertise to perform this exacting work.)
+e9digital uses Accessibility Specialist to manually audit or evaluate a website and test against WCAG 2.1 AA success criteria.
 The audit contains a list of the website’s accessibility defects and the recommendations for fixing them.